dbojan/cards/README.md

 Cards and wallpapers v0.99: **[pokerdon.zip](https://drive.google.com/file/d/1ISWNwLarkwJm1IEgLDc1-E4Xcu89av9z/view?usp=drive_link)** download zip file, and uncompress to Documents folder.

+You should have Documents/pokerdon/cards, and Documents/pokerdon/wallpapers, and licences folders.

+That is it, restart the game :)

+## more info

 Cards and wallpapers are in png format.

 Mirror of cards original creators site: [mirror](https://drive.google.com/file/d/1TxsI5EmXcHjCb__so6X-RcY4wAXKt5dz/view?usp=drive_link)